M0hannad/KSA_Weather_Prediction/README.md

 ## Project Describtion

-This project aims to build machine learing model that able to forcast the weather elements in Saudi Arabia.
-It helps to answer the following questions:
+The idea of the project aims to build machine learing model that able to forcast the weather elements in Saudi Arabia.
+The scope of work were limit to helps answering the following questions:

-Predict the weather element (temp) for different cities in Saudi Arabia.
+- Predict temperature and pressure for different cities in Saudi Arabia.

-Use the available data to understand how is the weather is changing in Saudi Arabia.
+- Use the available data to understand how is the weather is changing in Saudi Arabia.

 ## Dataset